 The expected English Setter lifespan is between 10 and 12 years.

-English Setter puppies can fall prey to the following health conditions:
+English Setter puppies and full-grown dogs can fall prey to the following health conditions:

 - Elbow dysplasia